 7. Plan for Next Year

-Fall is a great time to tend to any tasks that you neglected all summer, such as sharpening the blades on your mower and cleaning your gardening utensils.
+Fall lawn care includes checking off any tasks that you neglected all summer, such as sharpening the blades on your mower and cleaning your gardening utensils.
 After your last mowing, be sure to empty the gas from your mower to prevent rusting.
 It’s smart also to be making a plan for next year, including when you will begin to mow again and planning for other tasks, like spring fertilizing and overseeding.

 Need help tending to your lawn?
 Visit our Boston lawn care page for more info!